Health Effects of Chlorine in Drinking Water

 U.S. General Accounting Office reports that there are serious deficiencies in

 water treatment plants in 75% of the states.
-More than 120 million people (about
+More than 120 million people

-the Natural Resources Defense Council.
+conducted by the Natural Resources Defense Council.

 U.S.

-Health Officials estimate 900,000 people each year become ill - and possibly 900
+Health Officials estimate 900,000 people each year become ill - and possibly

-Safe Drinking Water Act violations aren’t reported.
+of Safe Drinking Water Act violations aren’t reported.

 The

-contamination of water is directly related to the degree of contamination of our
+contamination of water is directly related to the degree of contamination of

-environment.
+our environment.
 Rainwater flushes airborne pollution from the skies, and then

 washes over the land before running into the, rivers, aquifers, and lakes that

 supply our drinking water.
-Any and all chemicals generated by human activity can
+Any and all chemicals generated by human activity

-and will find their way into water supplies.
+can and will find their way into water supplies.

 The